01604 765007

 Tyre repairs

 In some cases, you don’t need new tyres but just have them repaired.
 Keep in mind that sometimes a tyre will appear only slightly damaged at the outside but it will have suffered extensive internal damage.
-Our Staff have received dedicated training to help you with the best, and safest, solution.
+Our tyre fitters have received dedicated training to help you with the best, and safest, solution.

 Don’t use old tyres